 Newspaper barons the world over are clamouring over each other; changing business models, downsizing staff, thinking about charging for web access.
 Yet I haven’t heard anyone mentioning redesigning the layout of the newspaper.

 Humans are visual creatures and these days more than ever we are used to being surrounded by visually dynamic designs.
 Things that move, light up, flash, jump, sing; all captivate audiences.
 Everything from our phones to computers, even our couches have a major impact on our expectation of what design is and how it surrounds us in our everyday life.

-Yet the Newspaper Design & its layout has remained the fairly similar for well over a 150 years.
-Mainly Black and white print, pixelated photos, standard column layouts, with photos used in the same ways time and again.
+Yet newspaper design and its layout has remained fairly unchanged for well over a 150 years.
+They are mainly black and white print, pixelated photos, standard column layouts, with photos used in the same ways time and again.
 And that doesn’t even go into the content!